Our approach to financial assistance

-Macquarie understands that at times our customers may go through temporary financial hardship.
+Macquarie understands that at times our customers may experience financial difficulty and require temporary financial assistance.

 This may be related to unemployment, unexpected illness, natural disasters or a relationship breakdown.

 Where you feel you may not be able to meet your regular repayments or some other financial obligation under your loan, lease, credit card or mortgage contract(s), please contact us to see how we can work together towards a solution for you.

 Our dedicated financial assistance team will work with you to assess your situation and find a reasonable solution, which may, depending on your circumstances, include: